ublue-os/website/docs/making-your-own.md

     - It looks more like `podman run --name podman-nginx -p 8080:80 -d nginx`
     - IDEs are still a problem area

+### Set up the pipeline first

+Don't try to add something complicated out of the box, start with something basic, make a small change.
+Then ensure that the builds are working, are signed properly, and you get used to making changes in your repository.
+This will save you a ton of time, because you can rev faster long term instead of getting stuck on something unrelated, spending a ton of time fixing it, and then realizing that you still have to fix the rest of the pipe.

+- Get the water flowing first!

 ### Resist the urge to add the entire universe
  - Systems like this are designed for a _small, lean, mean, maintainable, and performant core_.
 Remember that updates to the _base image_ require a reboot, so ideally you want that surface area to be small - let Flatpak handle the rest.
  - But also remember that these systems are atomic, you don't need to manually clean up an old decision, the user will just get a new pristine image (ideally every day), so if you need to add a bunch of packages to get the desired outcome then you can always trim it down later - just remember that you need to account for the user's data!
  - This means: be cognizant where you put stuff.
 When making an image you can't put things in `/usr/local` or other common places to put custom things, in this context you're the distro now: so probably `/usr/bin`.
 Don't worry, you got this.